kristinemlarson/gnssrefl/README.md

 Example: at010050.12o is station at01 on day 5 and year 2012.

 In many cases Hatanaka compressed formats are used by data archives.
 These have a 'd' instead an 'o' at the end of the filename.
-If you want to use those files, you must install the CRX2RNX executable.
+If you want to use those files, you must install the
+CRX2RNX executable described in the previous section.
 I think my code allows you to gzip the RINEX files if you are providing them.

 We are working to make a NMEA reader for this software package.